 Reed medical services offers a variety of primary care services, including

-We offer scheduled appointments and same day visits Monday-Friday 9am–4:30 pm.
+We offer scheduled appointments and same day visits Monday-Friday 9am–4:30 pm (last appointment of the day scheduled at 4pm).
 To make an appointment, contact us at 503-777-7281, schedule on the Student Portal, or come by the Health and Counseling Center.

 After-Hours Medical Care